aws-neuron/aws-neuron-sdk/docs/neuron-runtime/nrt_start.md

 Steps Overview:

-1. Select an AMI of your choice, which may be Ubuntu 16.x, Ubuntu 18.x, Amazon Linux 2 based.
+1. Select an AMI of your choice, which may be Ubuntu 16.x, Ubuntu 18.x, or Amazon Linux 2 based.
-2. Select an Inf1 instance size of your choice (see https://aws.amazon.com/ec2/instance-types/)
+2. Select an Inf1 instance size of your choice (see https://aws.amazon.com/ec2/instance-types/inf1/)

 ## Step 2: Install Neuron-RTD